-The Peacherine Ragtime Society Orchestra is “the premier American ragtime ensemble” as hailed by the Washington Post, and is rapidly becoming the leading professional ragtime orchestra in the United States.
-Formed by young virtuoso Andrew Greene at the University of Maryland in 2010, the Peacherine Ragtime Society Orchestra recreates the syncopated stylings of a bygone era - Ragtime, Theater, and Dance music, along with underscoring classic silent films using the original orchestral scores.
-The ensemble is composed primarily of young musicians, age 30 and below.
+The Peacherine Ragtime Society Orchestra (PRSO) is the leading professional ragtime orchestra in the United States.
+Under the direction of virtuoso Andrew Greene, PRSO recreates the syncopated stylings of a bygone era - Ragtime, Theater, and Dance music, along with underscoring classic silent films using an immense archive of over 15,000 original orchestral scores.

-PRSO’s concert programs highlight the music of the late 1800s and early 1900s, with selections by composers such as Irving Berlin, George Gershwin, W.C.
-Handy, Victor Herbert, George M. Cohan, and of course, the King of Ragtime, Scott Joplin.
-Marches, two steps, waltzes, one steps, theatre selections, classical parodies, popular songs, and of course, rags, are just some of the many selections you’ll hear in their concerts.
+Their programs highlight the music of the late 1800s and early 1900s, with selections by composers such as Irving Berlin, George Gershwin, W.C.
+Handy, Eubie Blake, George M. Cohan, and of course, the King of Ragtime, Scott Joplin.
+Their silent film programs feature the biggest names of the day (Charlie Chaplin, Buster Keaton, Harold Lloyd Laurel & Hardy, Douglas Fairbanks, and more), and have earned them worldwide recognition and fame.

-The PRSO records for Rivermont Records (www.rivermontrecords.com), whose three albums, Elite Syncopations, Step With Pep and That Teasin’ Rag have been called “first class", "wonderful, toe tapping fun", and "the most satisfying ragtime orchestra collections available."
+Peacherine records for Rivermont Records (www.rivermontrecords.com), whose recordings on CD and vinyl have been praised as "first class", "wonderful, toe tapping fun", and "the most satisfying ragtime orchestra collections available."

 Conductor Andrew Greene is one of the leading authorities on orchestral ragtime and silent film accompaniment in the United States.
 Mr. Greene founded Peacherine while a freshman at the University of Maryland in 2010, hoping to draw attention to this neglected but historically important music.